Starting or Buying a Business

 Here at Sheridans our business coaching services are both broad and deep.
 If you need a business plan, succession plan or financial blueprint for the future we can help you.
 We can also assist you with your marketing including your branding, marketing plan, website and corporate brochure.
 We have the knowledge, tools, resources and experience to turn your ideas into profits and we aim to make your financials more meaningful.
 When you work with us you have a true business advisor committed to your results.

 Unfortunately many people starting or buying a business fail because they don't seek or receive the right professional advice.
 Having assisted so many people in the start-up phase you can benefit from our experience.
-We are passionate about your business success and to help our clients we have published a comprehensive guide titled 'Starting or Buying a Business in Australia'.
+We are passionate about your business success and to help our clients we have published a comprehensive guide titled 'The New Business Starter Kit'.
 It provides valuable information on a number of key issues that confront a new business owner including :

 - Alternative Business Structures - the Taxation and Legal Aspects associated with each structure